 JSO provides your spouse with a lifetime benefit if you die first.
 To help cover the cost of providing your spouse with a lifetime survivor benefit, the monthly retirement benefit you receive is reduced using an adjustment factor based on your age and your spouse's age when you retire.
-Then, after your death, your spouse will receive either 50% or 75% of your reduced benefit as her or his lifetime benefit.
+After your death, depending on your election, your spouse will receive either 50% or 75% of your reduced benefit as their lifetime benefit.

-Your spouse's benefits begin on the first day of the month after your death.
-Your spouse can remarry after your death and continue to receive the monthly benefit.

-After you begin receiving retirement benefits, if you get married or get remarried, your new spouse will not be eligible for any JSO benefits when you die.
-For purposes of electing JSO coverage, you must be married to the same person on both your Retirement Date and the date that your application is approved.
+- Your spouse's benefits begin on the first day of the month after your death. - Your spouse can remarry after your death and continue to receive the monthly benefit. - After you begin receiving retirement benefits, if you get married or get remarried, your new spouse will not be eligible for any JSO benefits when you die. - For purposes of electing JSO coverage, you must be married to the same person on both your Retirement Date and the date that your application is approved.